 In general and broadly speaking, we expect to see M&A activity like this continue in the traditional energy space, which should be a positive for the industry overall as the results of these deals are often to the benefit of investors as companies seek to unlock operational and financial synergies and return capital to shareholders.

 Grains did well during the quarter, led by a combination of more soybean purchases by the Chinese under Phase One of the U.S./China trade deal as well as—sadly and unfortunately—millions of acres of crop damage in the Midwestern U.S. from a spat of violent, widespread windstorms there (most commonly referred to as a “derecho”).
 Anticipating at least decent fall conditions for input applications, we increased our fertilizer exposure.
-In August, we added fertilizer and agricultural chemicals company FMC to the portfolio as a geographically diverse pure play on crop protection chemicals, with, we believe, upside given its expanding share in a growing market.
+In August, we added fertilizer and agricultural chemicals company FMC (2.92% of Fund net assets) to the portfolio as a geographically diverse pure play on crop protection chemicals, with, we believe, upside given its expanding share in a growing market.

-While the future remains opaque to a degree, there are, now, a lot of policies in place for the U.S. Federal Reserve to do everything it can to ensure that economic growth continues.
+While the future remains opaque to a degree, there is, now, a lot of policy in place for the U.S. Federal Reserve to do everything it can to ensure that economic growth continues.
 To that end, we believe that we will no longer see any type of preventative measures aimed at stopping inflation as we have in the past but, rather, a tolerance of higher inflation at the behest of high nominal growth.